Black PS5 finally becomes a reality as faceplates go on sale, but not from Sony

 If you've been dreaming of an all-black PS5, then dream no more.
 Black faceplates for Sony's next-gen console are now on sale - but not from the Japanese manufacturer.

-Instead, American brand dbrand has put its Black PS5 'Darkplates' on sale, although at time of writing there's at least a two month wait on shipping as the firm has already sold out its February, March and April stock.
+Instead, American brand dbrand has put its black PS5 'Darkplates' on sale, although at time of writing there's at least a three month wait on shipping as the firm has already sold out its February, March and April stock.
 May is currently the estimated shipping date for orders placed now.

 The sheets of plastic for your PS5 don't come cheap though. dbrand is currently running an offer which takes the price of the Disc Edition 'Darkplates' to $49 (around £35 / AU$60) for the disc edition console, down from $59.

-If you have the Digital Edition PS5 there's some bad news, as Darkplates stock for the cheaper, disc-free console are already completely sold out.
+If you have the Digital Edition PS5, Darkplates stock for the cheaper, disc-free console are "coming soon" with no word on their price - so you'll have to be patient if you're eager to skin this console.

 Are black PS5 faceplates legal?